Poland 2050: Environmental policies

 It believes that by 2050 at the latest, Poland should achieve carbon neutrality.
 They have also stated support for the European Green Deal.
 Hołownia announced during the presidential campaign in 2020 that "miners should be protected, and not the mines".
 He declared that his presidency "will be the green presidency" and that "the natural environment is one of the priorities".

 In March 2021, the "Poland on the Green Trail" program was presented.
 Its main objectives are to reduce greenhouse gas emissions by 45% by 2030, move away from coal by 2040 and achieve carbon neutrality in 2050.
 It has also proposed that the minister responsible for energy transformation should have the rank of deputy prime minister and head the Committee of the Council of Ministers for decarbonization of the economy.
 A "green light" procedure would be introduced into the government's legislative process, which would block laws that increase emissions and have a negative impact on the climate.

+While described as environmentalist in 2023, the party greatly toned down its rhetoric and proposals once coming to power.
+The party distanced itself from the European Green Deal, stating that it is unacceptable in its current form.
+It also dropped its proposal to introduce taxation on combustion cars.
+Political commentators noted that the pressure created by the 2024 Polish farmers' protests as well as the conservatism of Polish People's Party contributed towards the decision of Poland 2050 to distance itself from environmentalist causes.
+Clean Energy Wire wrote that "the shift of the Poland 2050 party, which started off with a progressive climate strategy... is particularly remarkable" and that "the rhetoric of the party’s leader Szymon Hołownia is striking in this regard, as it is highly reminiscent of far-right populists".